Brooks Koepka returning to PGA Tour: Five-time major winner officially reinstated after three years with LIV

 "Brooks Koepka is a highly accomplished professional, and we wish him and his family continued success," it said.
 "The PGA Tour continues to offer the best professional golfers the most competitive, challenging and lucrative environment in which to pursue greatness."

 Koepka, 35, missed the cut in three of the four major championships in the 2025 season, also failing to win on LIV.
-He becomes the first star to leave LIV, with future plans unknown.
+He became the first star to leave LIV.

 Brooks Koepka LIV Golf contract